galle fort

 Galle Fort is the best preserved Dutch fort in the whole South Asian region.
 The high-rise wall of the fort demarcates the older part of Galle city.
 The fort is built on a headland of which three sides are surrounded by the Indian Ocean.
 The rampart of the Galle Fort is measured to be more than 2.5 km long and attracts thousands of foreigners as well as local people.
 People are using the rampart for evening walks while enjoying the nice view and soothing breeze of the Indian Ocean.

 Galle has been a popular trade emporium in the Orient since the dawn of commerce.
 Galle is not only significant for Sri Lankan commerce but also for the history of Sri Lanka.
 According to the old testament, Galle harbour was the port (Tarshish), where King Solomon drew valuables such as gems.
-Other than the historical reasons and economical background Dutch fort is the most important single factor, which made the city a UNESCO world heritage site.
+Other than the historical reasons and economical background, the Dutch fort is the most important single factor, which made the city a UNESCO world heritage site.
 Dutch fort is dating back to the 15s and showcases typical Old Dutch architecture and urban planning.

 The beginning of Galle Fort